wazuh/wazuh-documentation/source/pci-dss/elastic.rst

 The following requirements can be met with a combination of Wazuh + Elastic Stack:

-+ *10.5 Secure audit trails so they cannot be altered.*
+| **10.5**: Secure audit trails so they cannot be altered.

-+ *10.6.1 Review the following at least daily: All security events, Logs of all critical system components, etc.*
+| **10.6.1**: Review the following at least daily: All security events, Logs of all critical system components, etc.

-+ *10.7 Retain audit trail history for at least one year, with a minimum of three months immediately available for analysis*
+| **10.7**: Retain audit trail history for at least one year, with a minimum of three months immediately available for analysis.
+|